microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 	 * When an edit is provided the value of `insertText` is ignored.
 	 *
 	 * *Note:* The range of the edit must be a single line range and it must
 	 * contain the position at which completion has been requested.
+Despite this
+	 * limitation, your edit can write multiple lines.
 	 *
 	 * Most editors support two different operations when accepting a completion
 	 * item.
 One is to insert a completion text and the other is to replace an